tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab02/README.md

     - make the state variable immutable
     - use synchronization whenever accessing the state variable
   - :point_right: Stateless/Immutable objects are always thread-safe: actions of a thread accessing a stateless object cannot affect the correctness of operations in other threads.
 Thread safety is undermined as soon as we share and access in R/W stateful objects, mutable state-full objects, in particular
-    - In functional programming the absence of shared mutable state makes multithreading safe
+In functional programming, the absence of a shared mutable state makes multithreading safe

 ### Atomic compound actions in Java